Are Probiotics the Next Big Thing in Skincare?

 These days, navigating around the skincare scene can seem something of a minefield, with lotions and potions for each and every perceived imperfection as consumers strive to transform their skin.
 Whether shoppers are looking to exfoliate, hydrate, brighten, or cleanse the sheer amount of beauty regimes and product recommendations can feel exhaustive.

 For years, beauty experts have been encouraging shoppers to seek out those products best suited to their ‘skin-type’; dry, oily, sensitive, combination – the market is utterly saturated with an endless selection of skincare options.
+Here, a member of our established skincare product marketing teams takes a closer look at some of the options available to consumers today.

 Ingredient-Dense vs Au Natural